Senior Counsel, Dentons US LLP

-From 2000 to 2010, Ms Lione served as a member of the Board of Directors of the National Association of Manufacturers and was a Trustee of its Manufacturing Institute from 2002 to 2007.
+From 2000 to 2010, Ms. Lione served as a member of the Board of Directors of the National Association of Manufacturers and was a Trustee of its Manufacturing Institute from 2002 to 2007.
 She was also a Trustee of the Copyright Society of the USA from 1996-1999.
 In January 2015, she was elected as a member of the American Law Institute.

-Her other professional associations include being a member of the Greater Milwaukee Committee, The Fellows of the American Bar Foundation, and the Board of Managers of the Law Alumni Society of the University of Pennsylvania Law School.
-In 2011, she was appointed as a member of the MillerCoors Inclusion and Diversity Advisory Council.
+Her other professional associations include being a member of the Greater Milwaukee Committee and The Fellows of the American Bar Foundation.
+Ms. Lione recently concluded her terms as a member of the ABA Standing Committee on the Federal Judiciary, the Advisory Board of the Center for Democracy and Technology, the Board of Managers of the Law Alumni Society of the University of Pennsylvania Law School, and the MillerCoors Inclusion and Diversity Advisory Council.
 From 2017 to June of 2019, she served as the Chair of the Women United Global Leadership Council of United Way Worldwide which represents over 75,000 women.

 working to advance the value of diversity in board positions.
-Directors & Boards magazine featured Ms. Lione as a Director to Watch in its 2015 Annual Report and she was listed as a 2019 Most Influential Corporate Board Director by WomenInc.
-Magazine.
-Also in 2019 she was featured in Winning the Board Game: How Women Corporate DIrectors Make the Difference, written by Betsy Berkhemer-Credaire.
+Directors & Boards magazine featured Ms. Lione as a Director to Watch in its 2015 Annual Report and she was listed as a 2019 Most Influential Corporate Board Director by Women Inc. Magazine.
+Also in 2019, she was featured in Winning the Board Game: How Women Corporate DIrectors Make the Difference, written by Betsy Berkhemer-Credaire.